esm-tools/pool_tool/README.md

 ## Installation

-As this a private repository, the easiest and usual approach of installing via pip `pip install ptool` is not made available.
-The current approach is to clone the repository on the machine where Ptool needs to installed
+The current approach is to clone the repository on the machine where `Ptool` needs to installed

 ``` shell
 git clone https://github.com/esm-tools/pool_tool.git